hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ---

 ### Solution

-I designed and implemented a modular software platform that integrates:
+I designed and implemented a modular autonomous software platform with a graphical user interface that integrates:

 - device communication and control
 - synchronized scanning workflows
 - photon data acquisition
 - real-time fluorescence lifetime computation
 - live visualization and analysis tools

 I structured the software as independent modules so new hardware, acquisition modes, and analysis workflows could be added without rewriting the full system.